BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 !> Find more details in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)
 ## What it looks like

-The dataset or the dataportal will be presented with a heading and a short description in the search results.
-Depending on what the user searched for, they will end up the data portal's homepage or the specific dataset's details page.
+### 1. Clear heading without any extra text

+The heading should briefly describe the dataset.
+If any extra text is used - organization name, date, etc. - it should be placed at the end of dataset name, e.g. **dataset-title | organization name | date-produced**.

+### 2. Brief description

+Only the first few lines of the description will be visible in the search results, so the first few sentences should have the most relevant information.

 <div class="image-container">